obostjancic/sentry-mirror/README.md

 3. `trace.public_key` in envelope headers will be replaced.
 4. Content-Length, Content-Encoding, Host, X-Forwarded-For headers will be removed.

-sentry-mirror will send outbound requests concurrently and respond with the response body of the first
+sentry-mirror will send outbound requests concurrently and respond with the response body of the first outbound key.

 ## Compatible Data Types